 If the irrigation drippers are PC (pressure compensating), you can adjust the water usage by replacing the PC control dripper by a different combination of PC drippers.
-If you are using short length of porous hose (weeper hose or soaker hose) in place of the control dripper, you can adjust the water usage by changing the length of the porous hose.

 Adjusting water usage by adjusting the surface area of evaporation

 This technique is particularly useful when you are using pressure compensating drippers.